Armitxes/MySqlEntityCore/docs/relations/many2many.md

 [<- Back](../README.md)

 # Many2many
-In a many2one relation many records are related to many record in another model and vice versa.
+In a many2one relation many records are related to many records in another model and vice versa.
 For example one group has many users, but one user may also have many groups.

 ```csharp